jelenans-zz/junction-2017-nerdics/README.md

 Screenshot of the solution:
 ![Screenshot](solution.jpg)

-Developed using Angular 4 and Google Maps API
+Frontend Developed using Angular 4 and Google Maps API Backend developed using python and flask

 Workflow: